-Cedars of Lebanon Care Center is one of four available nursing homes located in Lebanon, Ohio.
-This nursing home was awarded an overall grade of B-, which is a middle of the pack grade.
-This grade was right in line with the city grade in Lebanon.
-This place was stronger in some categories than others, but it did not have any weak links in any of our major categories.
+Cedars of Lebanon Care Center is one of a mere two available facilities in Lebanon, Ohio.
+This facility was awarded an overall grade of B, which is a quality rating.
+Based on the data we reviewed, you could do much worse than this nursing home.
+This place is stronger in some categories than others, but it did not have any poor grades in any of the major areas discussed below.
 More information about these categories can be found below.

 Cedars of Lebanon Care Center